Product Management, Figma MVP

 Figma Toolbox

-In Spring 2023, I joined the third cohort of Ivey Product Society (IPS), a collective of Ivey alumni PMs dedicated to helping current students break into the industry.
-Over four months, we participated in workshops, seminars, and networking opportunities to connect, learn, and grow with each other.
+In Spring 2023, I joined the third cohort of Ivey Product Society (IPS), a community of Ivey alumni PMs dedicated to mentoring students interested in exploring early careers in product.
+Over four months, we took part in an intensive bootcamp with workshops, seminars, and networking opportunities to learn, connect, and grow with each other.

-For our capstone, we each selected a product and envisioned ourselves as PMs of those organizations.
-We wrote a PRD, constructed a prototype, and pitched our ideas to a panel of industry veterans.
+For our capstone, each of us chose a product we admired and stepped into the role of its PM.
+We wrote a PRD, constructed an MVP prototype, and presented our approach to a panel of industry leaders in classic demo day fashion.

 Project Link: Here